frankenmiller/buffalos-vs-llamas/README.md

 One of the things I'd really like to learn if anyone has time to teach me is how get this app up on GitHub pages...
 I know it req's a few extra commands and perhaps another dependency for react-build?
 I'll learn it at some point but if you want tutor me I be super good student!

 I really love learning software, so I'm really hoping to team up with you soon! -frankenmiller

---update sun/15/Jan/2023 The project is up at codesandbox.io/embed/github/frankenmiller/buffalos-vs-llamas/